Test Optional Colleges: Everything You Need to Know

 Jump to

 As admissions policies evolve, more schools have reduced the weight of standardized testing.
-At test optional colleges, applicants can decide whether to submit SAT or ACT scores.
-If you believe your scores add strength to your profile, you can include them.
+At test-optional colleges, applicants can decide whether to submit SAT or ACT scores.
+If you believe your scores strengthen your profile, you can include them.
 If not, you can withhold them without penalty.

-Today, many top liberal arts colleges and national universities offer test optional admissions.
-Some, like Bowdoin and Smith, have been test optional for decades.
+Today, many top liberal arts colleges and national universities offer test-optional admissions.
+Some, like Bowdoin and Smith, have been test-optional for decades.
 Others adopted the policy more recently, especially in response to COVID disruptions.
-A smaller group of institutions are test blind, meaning they will not consider standardized test scores at all, even if you submit them.
+[2] A smaller group of institutions is blind, meaning they will not consider standardized test scores at all, even if you submit them.

 School 2025 US News Rank Policy

-These schools show how common test optional policies have become in the liberal arts space.
+These schools illustrate how standard test-optional policies have become prevalent in the liberal arts.
 Bowdoin was the first in the country to adopt the approach, and now it is the standard among many highly ranked colleges.
+[3]

 School 2025 US News Rank Policy